roundcube/roundcubemail-docker/README.md

 You can also create your own Docker image by extending from this image.

-For instance, you could extend this image to add composer and install requirements for builtin plugins or even external plugins:
+For instance, you could extend this image to add composer and install requirements for special plugins:

 ```Dockerfile
 FROM roundcube/roundcubemail:latest